vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 On Wednesday 2026-08-12, I went to the Amazon Hub Locker at ASUC Berkeley to pick up a few packages.
 On the way back, I stopped at the Walgreens at 2801 Adeline St for a few toiletries purchases.

+## 2026-08-14

+On Friday 2026-08-14, I went to San Bruno (via BART) to meet a high school friend who was visiting the Bay Area.
+We met up at Viet Time, which is near the Starbucks.
+On the way back, I also checked out our old LiftIgniter office.